apache/incubator-kie-kogito-examples/process-decisions-rest-quarkus/README.md

 * Process using Service Tasks
 ![Traffic Process](docs/images/process.png)
-In this apporach it requires to have an implementation in the application to execute the task, that in this case is a REST/HTTP call.
-The implementation is up to the user, in this example we are using what the platform provides, like the [Quarkus REST Client](https://quarkus.io/guides/rest-client).
-See [LicenseValidationRestClient](src/main/java/org/kie/kogito/traffic/LicenseValidationRestClient.java) and [LicenseValidationRestClient](src/main/java/org/kie/kogito/traffic/TrafficViolationRestClient.java).
+In this apporach it requires coding, to provide an implementation in the application responsible to execute the task, in this case, a REST/HTTP call.
+The implementation is up to the user, but here it's been used what the platform provides, like the [Quarkus REST Client](https://quarkus.io/guides/rest-client).
+Details can be seen in the classes [LicenseValidationRestClient](src/main/java/org/kie/kogito/traffic/LicenseValidationRestClient.java) and [LicenseValidationRestClient](src/main/java/org/kie/kogito/traffic/TrafficViolationRestClient.java).

 * Process using REST Work Item
 ![Traffic Process](docs/images/process.png)